laravel/docs/introduction.md

 <a name="where-to-start"></a>
 ## Where To Start

 Learning a new framework can be daunting, but it's also exciting.
 To smooth your transition, we've attempted to create very clear, concise documentation for Laravel.
-To help you get started as quickly as possible, here are some recommendations for what to read first:
+Here are some recommendations for what to read first:

 - [Installation](/docs/installation) and [configuration](/docs/configuration).
 - [Routing](/docs/routing)